 There is a three day waiting period in Oregon.
 Some counties may waive the waiting fee for an approximate additional payment of $10.00.

 Fees in Oregon:

-However, as of February 1, 2008, residents of Oregon can register for domestic partnerships and receive many rights, benefits, privileges and immunities that are given to married couples in Oregon.
+As of February 1, 2008, residents of Oregon could register for domestic partnerships and receive many rights, benefits, privileges and immunities that are given to married couples in Oregon.